 This is how I touch people.

-It doesn’t look like much, sitting alone on the page, so perhaps I should give you some context.
+It doesn’t look like much, sitting alone on the page, so I’ll give you some context.

-“Let’s get dinner and see if it cools down,” I suggested.
-So we walked over to White Duck Taco, anticipating quirky taco-y goodness… only to find that they were closed on Monday nights.
+“Let’s get dinner and see if it cools down,” I suggest.
+So we walk over to White Duck Taco, anticipating quirky taco-y goodness… only to find that they’re closed on Monday nights.

 I had left the house hungry, so none of this was going down well with me.
 Andrew pulled out his cell phone and found another theatre, one that had dinner as well, where Chef was also playing.

 I was dubious.
-Random food on a tight timeframe when you are gluten, tomato, and potato intolerant is seldom successful.
+Random food on a tight timeframe when you’re gluten, tomato, and potato intolerant is seldom successful.

-We arrived at the theatre and looked at the sandwich list.
+We arrive at the theatre and look at the menu.
 Sigh.
-This date night was not going as planned.
-It didn’t get any better when I had to eat my bread-less sandwich off a tray on my lap while watching a movie wasn’t adding to my happy.
+This evening is so not going as planned.
+And eating my bread-less sandwich off a tray on my lap while watching a movie wasn’t adding to my happy.

 I tried giving myself a pep talk (my clients tell me I’m good at those): this is an adventure, quit being a stick-in-the-mud.

-But, truthfully, I was just trying to keep mustard off the unstained white shirt I had dug out for date night.
+But truthfully I was just trying to keep mustard off the unstained linen shirt I’d dug out for date night.

 All this to say: I wasn’t in the best of moods.
 I wasn’t at a yoga retreat or meditating or eating a super-healthy, organically-grown meal lovingly prepared just for me, when the truth bomb detonated.

-Okay, so I am in the movie theater eating a hotdog wrapped in mustard and a lettuce leaf off the tray in my lap when Chef began.
+Okay, so I am in the movie theater eating a hotdog wrapped in mustard and a lettuce leaf off a tray in my lap when Chef (finally!) begins.

 Basic storyline (don’t worry, I won’t ruin it for you) is that a boy spends the summer bonding with his dad, who is opening a food truck.
 Dad is on a hero’s-journey à la Joseph Campbell.